vishnusaipriya7/Web_Vax/README.md

 Select the folder where your extension code resides (this should contain the manifest.json file).

 Your extension should now be active and ready for testing! ✅
+---
 4. Test the Extension and Application 🔍
-Once the extension is loaded, open the browser and navigate to a website where WebVax is expected to detect vulnerabilities (such as XSS, SQL Injection, etc.).
+Once the extension is loaded, open the browser and navigate to a website where WebVax is expected to detect vulnerabilities such as XSS, SQL Injection, and Open Redirects.

-Verify that the extension is functioning as expected by checking for vulnerability notifications or any other feedback provided by the extension.

-You should start seeing alerts or notifications when vulnerabilities are detected, indicating that WebVax is working! 🚨
+Here are examples of how to trigger these vulnerabilities:

+XSS (Cross-Site Scripting) Vulnerability 💥
+To test XSS, inject the following script into a form field, URL parameter, or any other input field that may not sanitize user input:

+html
+Copy
+Edit
+<script>alert('XSS')</script>
+This will trigger an alert box on the page if the vulnerability is present and detected by the WebVax extension.
+---

 ![image](https://github.com/user-attachments/assets/130f25a2-936f-4a92-a677-84cd302543a7)
 ![image](https://github.com/user-attachments/assets/d36ffdcf-8310-4fda-8350-f98580dfc4e4)